fiddleHeads/intro-to-arcgis-pro/content/user-interface.md

 Open the software and get familiar with the default user interface.
 1. In Windows, go to the Programs menu and find the ArcGIS Program Group, then select ArcGIS Pro.
 Or search for ArcGIS Pro in the search bar and open the program.
 2. In the dialog window, click on **Create a New Project > Blank**.
 This will create a new project file (.**aprx**), and open the ArcGIS Pro main user interface.
 3. In the new dialog window, click ok to accept the defaults and finish creating your new project.
+Click on map under **Blank Templates** if necessary to enter the main user interface (UI) for ArcGIS Pro.

 You should see something like this:
 ![mainUI_pro.jpg](https://raw.githubusercontent.com/fiddleHeads/intro-to-arcgis-pro/master/content/images/mainUI_pro.jpg)